jrief/django-formset/docs/source/styling.rst

 Please use the file :asset:`tailwind-styles.css <assets/tailwind-styles.css>` as a starting point.

 UIKit
 =====

 UIKit claims to be a lightweight and modular front-end framework for developing fast and powerful web interfaces.
-It has been added for completeness to test the form rendering capabilities of **django-formset** when working with exotic CSS frameworks.
+It has been added for completeness and to test the form rendering capabilities of **django-formset** when working with exotic CSS frameworks.
 It offers a renderer, which renders all input fields as proposed by `UIKit's form rendering guide`_.